WICG/display-locking/README.md

   Wikipedia)
 * Scrollers with a large amount of content, without resorting to virtualization (examples: twitter feed, codemirror documents)
-* Pre-loading and rendering of non-visible content asynchronously to prepare it for future display (Example: improving latency to show content not currently displayed but predicted to be soon, but *without jank*.
+* Single-page app transitions.
+(Example: improving latency to show content not currently displayed but predicted to be soon, but *without jank*.
 Think search as you type, tabbed UIs, hero element clicks.)
 * Layout measurement (examples: responsive design or animation setup)

 ## Motivation & background